Arithmetic functions at factorial arguments: The case of additive functions

 In fact, more accurate formulas can be found in Chapter 5 of the book of De Koninck and Ivi\'c \cite{book-JM-AI}.
 In addition, De Koninck \cite{JMDK-1974} proved that

-On the other hand, a precise estimate for the sum $\sum_{2\leq n\leq N}1/\pi(n)$ will prove useful.
-The study of that sum has a long history, a survey of which can be found in \cite{JMDK-2021}.
+On the other hand, as we will see, the behavior of the sum $\sum_{2\leq n\leq N}1/\pi(n)$ turns out to have a connection with the function $\omega(n!)$, and interestingly the study of that particular sum has a long history, a survey of which can be found in \cite{JMDK-2021}.
 The best known estimate is due to Ivi\'c \cite{Ipi} and can be stated as follows: